-According to the American College of Sports Medicine report, yoga is predited to be one of the hottest fitness trends for 2019.
-In fact, it’s been enjoying a place among the highest ranked fitness activities for a while now.
+According to the American College of Sports Medicine report, yoga is predicted to be one of the hottest fitness trends for 2019.
+In fact, it’s been enjoying a place among the highest-ranked fitness activities for a while now.

 The global popularity of the practice has resulted in yoga evolving from the traditional asanas to an amalgamation of different workouts and formats.
 You have the common forms of power yoga, hot yoga, and prenatal/postnatal yoga.
 But then there are oddities such as nude yoga, beer yoga, cannabis yoga, and even such a thing as yoga raves.

 So how did an ancient Indian practice devoted to finding divine enlightenment by harmonizing the heart and soul end up in the United States?
 Well, the journey of how yoga became popular in America is a long one.
 But we break it down for you and give you all the information that you need to know in this article.

 Most people credit Swami Vivekananda with being America’s introduction to yoga with his address at that World Parliament of Religions in Chicago in 1893.
 However, it is known by few that the interest in eastern philosophy and practice arrived almost fifty years before that.

 In 1841, sacred Indian texts found their way to Concord, Massachusetts.
 Here, they began to spark the interest of the educated western public along with other topics of Indian philosophy.
 The fascination continued to grow and was disseminated through intellectual circles across America.

 The rising fascination gave birth to a number of groups and societies which encouraged the understanding of the philosophy and practices of other cultures, specifically the East.
 The Concord Circle and the Theosophical Society were two such examples.